International Relocations: It’s All in the Expectations…

 - ways to meet people (both expatriates and local)

 Moving to a new country is an exciting—and somewhat daunting—experience.
 It can be much smoother and there will be fewer bumps in the road if you take some time to understand what the day-to-day differences are and prepare yourself.
-In my first move to a foreign country as an adult, it took me a few months to realize that my personal transition would go much better when I truly realized that they didn’t do it wrong in my new country, just differently.
+In my first move to a foreign country as an adult, it took me a few months to realise that my personal transition would go much better when I truly realised that they didn’t do it wrong in my new country, just differently.